 3.1 When we will supply the services.
 We will supply the services to you until either the services are completed or your credit balance runs out or expires (if applicable) or you end the contract as described in clause 4 or we end the contract by written notice to you as described in clause 6.

 3.2 We are not responsible for delays outside our control.
-Whilst we take care to ensure every message, photo, telephone number, connection to the call and Video Visit is delivered there may be instances in which the sending, delivery or connection of a given message, photo, connection to the call or Video Visit may not be possible due to factors within a prison establishment which are outside of our control, such as:
+Whilst we take care to ensure every message, photo, telephone number, connection to the call and Video Session is delivered there may be instances in which the sending, delivery or connection of a given message, photo, connection to the call or Video Session may not be possible due to factors within a prison establishment which are outside of our control, such as:

 3.2.2 a prison or prison service exercises its right to refuse registered users access to the service without notice; or